coxlab/prednet/README.md

-This is a fork of PredNet developed by Bill Lotter, Gabriel Kreiman, and David Cox which has been modified to use Python 3.6 and the most recent stable versions of Tensorflow and Keras.
-Worth noting that TF is only compatible with CUDA up to 9.0 and the associated CUDNN release.

-Below is the original readme from Bill Lotter's repository.

 # prednet

 Code and models accompanying [Deep Predictive Coding Networks for Video Prediction and Unsupervised Learning](https://arxiv.org/abs/1605.08104) by Bill Lotter, Gabriel Kreiman, and David Cox.